entrepeneur4lyf/kilocode/autocomplete_integration_plan.md

     - **Update Component Registration:** Our main activation file, [`src/extension.ts`](src/extension.ts:1), already registers [`AutocompleteProvider.ts`](src/services/autocomplete/AutocompleteProvider.ts:1).
 Ensure any new initialization steps for the enhanced provider are handled.
     - **Remove Redundancies:** Remove duplicated functionalities (e.g., basic status bar, debounce if ours is kept).
     - **Resolve Conflicts & Errors:** Iteratively address TypeScript errors, runtime issues, and logical conflicts.
+    - **AIDIFF Comments:** When adding comments solely to explain _why_ a change was made (i.e., meta-comments about the change itself, not comments explaining the code's functionality), prefix these comments with "AIDIFF".
+    - **PLANREF Comments:** During implementation, consult files referenced by `//PLANREF:` comments in the source code for inspiration and examples.

 **Phase 4: Testing and Refinement**

 1.  **Launch & Debug:** Run our extension in a VS Code Extension Development Host.
+2.  **Test Strategy for Integrated Code:**
+    - Copy relevant tests from `continue/` that directly apply to the integrated code modules.
+    - If a `continue/` test covers our integrated code only partially and predominantly tests other, non-copied `continue/` code, prefer to:
+        - Reduce the scope of the test to focus only on the parts relevant to our integrated code.
+        - Omit the test entirely if adaptation is too complex or results in testing mostly mock implementations.
+    - Ensure new tests are added for any significant adaptations or new logic introduced during integration.
-2.  **Test Autocomplete:** Thoroughly test in various scenarios (different file types, code contexts, edge cases).
+3.  **Test Autocomplete:** Thoroughly test in various scenarios (different file types, code contexts, edge cases).
 Focus on suggestion quality, relevance, and timeliness.
-3.  **Verify LLM Integration:** Ensure our custom LLM providers are correctly used.
+4.  **Verify LLM Integration:** Ensure our custom LLM providers are correctly used.
-4.  **Performance Testing:** Check for regressions, especially suggestion latency.
+5.  **Performance Testing:** Check for regressions, especially suggestion latency.
-5.  **Iterate:** Debug, refine, and document changes within the code.
+6.  **Iterate:** Debug, refine, and document changes within the code.

 This revised plan focuses on targeted enhancements to our VS Code extension's autocomplete capabilities, leveraging specific, high-value components from `continue/` while respecting our existing architecture.